Post

 If you want to go deeper

-I recommend watching John Schulz’s “What is in All of Those SSTable Files” tech talk about Apache Cassandra’s SSTable internals:
+I recommend watching John Schulz’s “What is in All of Those SSTable Files” tech talk about Apache Cassandra’s SSTable internals.
+It’s always good to see how a battle-tested system looks on the inside:

 Where do we go from here?